 Head’s up – you can get 10% off your Egg Weights order when you click this link and use the code MORNINGUPGRADE at checkout.

-It strengthens the little muscles in your arms that don’t get stimulated when you punch without weights.
+Using them obviously enhances your workouts.
+Adding weight to each hand strengthens the little muscles in your arms that don’t get stimulated when you punch without weights.
 It is like doing a bench press with a barbell versus a machine that guides your form.

-In my morning routine, I do 5 minutes of shadow boxing and Egg Weights have been the perfect amplifier for my process.
+In my morning routine, I do 5 minutes of shadowboxing, and Egg Weights have been the perfect amplifier for my process.

 Rubber Case

 The downside I see to the loop is that it is starting to rip and I’ve only had it for about 3 months.
-Granted, I’m using it every day so it is bound to wear out at some point.
+Granted, I’m using it every day for my workouts so it is bound to wear out at some point.
 However, they do sell replacement rubber sleeves…so you don’t have to buy the full weight again.

 Other Exercises You Can Use Egg Weights For

-I predominantly use these for shadow boxing, but there are many other ways they can be used.
+I predominantly use these for shadowboxing, but there are many other ways they can be used.
 Some of the things I use the Egg Weights for include:

 - Side planks – I usually start in a plank position with the Egg Weights in my hand and then move into a side plank position.
 It’s already challenging to raise one arm up and hold your body weight with just one arm.
 When you add in the 1 ½ pounds of weight, it becomes more challenging.

 - Sit-ups – I do old-fashioned sit-ups…you know, the kind you had to do in high school when someone would put their hands on your feet.
-I hold the weights in my hands to do the sit-up and then I do a one-two punch at the top.
+I hold the weights in my hands to do the sit-up, and then I do a one-two punch at the top.

 - Running – Just like running with a weighted vest, running with the Egg Weights steps it up a bit and burns more calories.
 I’ve been running more to get my strain up…I don’t box when I’m running like Rocky Balboa…though that would be hilarious.